-The Virginia Aquarium’s Research & Conservation Division is now accepting applications for a Humpback Whale Photo-ID Batten Fellow for Winter/Spring 2019.
-The application deadline is December 5, 2018.
-The position with the research team is approximately 12 weeks long (480 hours).
-These Fellowships include a stipend to help offset personal and incidental expenses however housing is not provided.
-It is the responsibility of the Batten Fellow, not the Virginia Aquarium Stranding Response Program, to ensure that any requirements for academic credit at a home institution are fulfilled.
+The Virginia Aquarium’s Education Division is now accepting applications for a Humpback Whale Photo-ID Batten Fellow for Winter/Spring 2020.
+The application deadline is December 1, 2019.
+Notification of acceptance will occur no later than December 16, 2019.
+Chosen candidate is expected to work 400 hours between January, 2020 and May, 2020.
+The Fellowship include a stipend to help offset personal and incidental expenses.
+Housing is not provided.
+It is the responsibility of the Batten Fellow, not the Virginia Aquarium, to ensure that any requirements for academic credit at a home institution are fulfilled.

-- Assist VAQS volunteers and staff with research projects focused on humpback whale photo-ID and stranding response
+- Assist with research projects focused on humpback whale photo-ID

-- Assist with processing images collected from VAQ's whale watch vessel
+- Assist with processing images collected from Virginia Aquarium’s whale watch vessel

 - Assist with matching dorsal fin and fluke images to the mid-Atlantic Humpback Whale Catalog (MAHWC)

-- Assist VAQS staff with data entry and processing
+- Assist staff with data entry and processing.

 - Be 18 years of age or older